Skill over Scale: The Case for Medium, Domain-Specific Models for SE

 \subsubsection{Data Annotation}

-After applying our heuristic selection criteria described above we obtain some 493K samples from the total database.
+The goal of our annotation process is to produce samples consisting solely of the text in an answer or comment on the answer along with a classification of obsolete or otherwise.
+We first apply our heuristic selection criteria described above to obtain some 493K samples from the total database.
 We manually annotate 1000 random samples out of these, sampling equally from the three categories.
-The goal of the annotation process is to produce samples consisting solely of the text in an answer or comment on the answer along with a classification of obsolete or otherwise.
 Answers or comments that either include or refer to obsolete code in any way (e.g., comments pointing out obsolete code in the answer or answers edited to point out they contain outdated solutions) are classified as obsolete, regardless of whether newer techniques or alternative solutions are also provided in the same.
 This way, models trained on this dataset can be used to highlight posts that should be marked as obsolete using SO's new system based on existing community input.